 In l99l, he was elected Town Supervisor of Greenburgh, the largest town in Westchester County.
 At the end of 2019 Mr. Feiner will be tied as the longest serving Supervisor in history of Greenburgh.
 He is also tied for the distinction of being the longest serving elected chief executive in Westchester County.
 During the past 28 years Mr. Feiner has addressed the infrastructure needs of the town.
 The most significant of these accomplishments took place in 2003 when Greenburgh moved its Town Hall to a new facility: 177 Hillside Ave.
 The building, which is partially powered using solar energy (thanks to a grant), was purchased at a price significantly below market value: $6.9 million.
 In the early 1990s, when the building was built, the cost of constructing 177 Hillside was over $12 million.
 An incredible bargain!

 Other infrastructure enhancements include: The town, with the assistance of a $2.1 million NY State grant, constructed a 2nd floor at the Theodore Young Community Center.
 A multipurpose center for seniors was dedicated, most of the funding came from non tax dollars.
 A new public works garage was constructed.
 A water pump station was built that connects Irvington residents to Greenburgh’s water supply.
 Approximately 40 million dollars in water related infrastructure improvements will take place in the next few years.
 Nine new playgrounds were built without using taxpayer dollars.
 There have been two additions to the police headquarters.
 A new interactive kiddy pool was built.
 In 2008 the town completed the construction of a $20 million library expansion (approved by the voters), The library uses geothermal power to heat the building.
 In 2016 the town approved the first comprehensive plan which will address the long term infrastructure needs of the town, including land use, flood, parking, maximizing the revenue the town can receive on vacant parcels of land.
 In 2011 the town approved a hazardous mitigation plan—enabling the town to obtain federal funds to address flooding.
 In 2014 the town made a major change.
 The town started purchasing new sanitation trucks that uses automation to pick up garbage (an electric arm) started serving sections of the town.
 The automated refuse collection vehicles reduces collection costs and increase collection efficiencies.
 There will be fewer worker compensation claims.
 The new truck requires one employee compared to three employees on older trucks.
 Supervisor Feiner has also funded the replacement of all the water meters and is replacing street lights with LED lighting, which are more efficient.
 In the first year the town saved $200,000 on utility expenses as a result of the LED lighting.
 The town has been working hard making Greenburgh a more pedestrian safe community and has overseen the construction of over six miles of new sidewalks in recent years.
 In 2017 the town received a grant of almost $800,000 from NYS to connect a neighborhood off of Central Ave in Hartsdale to the downtown business district -another new sidewalk.
-In 2018 the town received almost 5 million dollars form NYS to connect the Rumbrook and Knollwood Pumping stations- a vital infrastructure upgrade that will allow each station to complement the other's supply capabilities, better ensure sufficient water volume and pressure during periods of peak demand and provide a continuous water supply when either station is undergoing maintenance- a major infrastructure enhancement.
-The work will take place in 2019.
+The sidewalk will be completed in 2020.
+In 2018 the town received almost 5 million dollars form NYS to connect the Rumbrook and Knollwood Pumping stations- a vital infrastructure upgrade that will allow each station to complement the other’s supply capabilities, better ensure sufficient water volume and pressure during periods of peak demand and provide a continuous water supply when either station is undergoing maintenance- a major infrastructure enhancement.
+The work started in 2020.

 Moody’s has increased the town’s bond rating 3 times under Feiner’s leaderhip.
 In August, 2001 the town received a new rating of AA1, the second highest rating a municipality can receive.
 In September, 2006 Moody’s highlighted Greenburgh’s “strong financial operations…solid fiscal management.”
 In 2007 the Town Board voted to approve a fund balance policy to guide future Town Boards on the use of fund balance.
 Very few communities have fund balance policies.
 Standard & Poor’s Bond Rating Agency upgraded Greenburgh’s bond rating to AAA, the highest rating a municipality can receive in 2008.
 Less than 1% of all municipalities in the nation have a triple A bond rating from both Moody’s & Standard & Poor’s.
 Unlike some other municipalities in NYS, Greenburgh has complied with the tax cap every year since it’s enactment by NYS.

-Mr. Feiner's unique Town Board meetings were so widely recognized as models of good government that they were profiled in a C-Span special report in l997.
+Mr. Feiner’s unique Town Board meetings were so widely recognized as models of good government that they were profiled in a C-Span special report in l997.
 Hudson Valley Magazine said that Town meetings in Greenburgh are the best in the Hudson Valley.
 Feiner initiated a new concept called Dial Democracy, where residents have telephone access to Town Board meetings in progress.
 Town Board meetings are also archived on the town’s web site: www.greenburghny.com.
 In 2008 the Town Board voted to stream Town Board meetings live on the internet.
 The Board also voted to televise work sessions, one of the few communities that does so.
 In 2018/2019 the town formed local land use advisory committees made up of citizens impacted by proposed developments to assist the town in reviewing proposed land use developments.
+During the COVID-19 pandemic (spring and summer of 2020) Greenburgh became the first local government in Westchester to hold Town Board meetings via Zoom and to televise the meetings.
+Unlike many communities in NYS - residents were provided with the opportunity to speak at Board meetings remotely using Zoom technologies.
+A Medical Advisory Committee appointed by the Supervisor proposed health and safety guidelines for supermarkets during the early days of the COVID-19 pandemic--most of the suggestions were later implemented state-wide.

-During Mr. Feiner's tenure as Town Supervisor, the first new rental housing in 33 years was built in Greenburgh.
+During Mr. Feiner’s tenure as Town Supervisor, the first new rental housing in 33 years was built in Greenburgh.
 In 2013 a new workforce apartment complex (WESTHAB) was built in the Fulton park section of town.
-A new assisted living facility on town foreclosed property is being built in 2017 and an affordable housing project on property the town foreclosed on opened in 2017.
-Mr. Feiner started a Farmer's market, a sculpture in the park & summer jazz concert series on E Hartsdale Ave and in 2016 constructed a veterans memorial on E Hartsdale Avenue.
+A new assisted living facility on town foreclosed property was approved (opening in 2020) and an affordable housing project on property the town foreclosed on opened in 2017.
+Mr. Feiner started a Farmer’s market, a sculpture in the park & summer jazz concert series on E Hartsdale Ave and in 2016 constructed a veterans memorial on E Hartsdale Avenue.
 In September, 2006 Greenburgh became the first town in Westchester County to approve a franchise agreement with Verizon, providing area residents with cable TV competition.
 Madison Square Garden built their training facility for the NY Knicks, Rangers and Liberty teams in Greenburgh in 2002.
 Saks Fifth Avenue Outlet opened in 2015 In 2011 Acorda Therapeutics joined Seimans, Beyer, Epicept, Profectus Biosciences, Progenetics Pharmeceuticles, PsychoGenics, Regeneron Pharmaceuticles, Apex Laboratory,Additives Division, Standards Research Services I International, CCS Research Inc & Biomed Pharmaceuticals and other bio tech companies that have decided to locate in Greenburgh.
 Greenburgh is becoming the bio tech capital of the Hudson Valley!

 In 2007 the Greenburgh Town Board adopted very strict ethics laws restricting the ability of elected officials from accepting contracts from those who have proposals before the town or business with the town.
 In 2016 the town reassessed all properties in the town for the first time in 60 years.
 Greenburgh was the first local government in New York State to receive permission from the State Legislature and Governor to phase in the impacts of the reassessment over a 3 year period.
 Prior to the reassessment residents who live in similar homes paid different taxes for equivalent properties –not fair!
 As a result of the reassessment there has been a significant decline in the number of tax certiorari’s.